openstack-archive/daisycloud-core/doc/installation.md

 # make allrpm
 ```

-The artifacts will be at target/el7/noarch/, with name such as installdaisy_el7_noarch.bin.
+The artifacts will be at target/el7/noarch/, with name is like installdaisy_el7_noarch.bin.

 ## Install Daisy